Walpole, Mass.: A Quintessential Small New England Town Close to

 that have been around for decades like Joe's Barber

 Shop, First Sandwich Shop, Supreme Pizza, Mimi's Variety, All About

-Quilts, Flowers & More, Towne Crafters for gifts and works from
+Quilts, Flowers & More, Towne Crafters (just outside the center) for gifts and works from

 local crafters, Second Glance for clothing, accessory and household